strath-ace/smart-ml/GP/IGP/README.md

 ## Citation

-If you use and part of the cose, please cite [1].
+If you use any part of the code, please cite [1].

 ## References
 1. Marchetti F., Minisci E. .
 Inclusive Genetic Programming.
 In: Genetic Programming.
 EuroGP 2021.
 Lecture Notes in Computer Science.
 Springer, Cham (2021)